Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 5. Redeeming Your Rewards for Cash Back

 You can also redeem the rewards you earn on the Capital One Venture and Chase Sapphire Preferred for cash back.
 This gives you the ultimate flexibility because you can use your miles & points any way you want!

 But you’ll get twice as much cash back when using the Chase Sapphire Preferred to earn 2X points on dining and travel.
 Because in those categories you earn 2% cash back instead of 1% with the Venture card (2 Chase Ultimate Rewards points X $1 spent on dining & travel X 1 cent per point).

 If you do a great deal of spending on travel and dining, then the Chase Sapphire Preferred card wins.

-And for folks looking for Big Travel with Small Money, the Chase Sapphire Preferred card is the better choice.
+And for folks looking for award travel, the Chase Sapphire Preferred card is the better choice.
 Because you can transfer points to partners, like Hyatt and United Airlines to book award travel and get more than 2 cents per point!

 If you’re interested in cash back, both cards are more or less equal.
 Again, unless you do a lot of travel and dining spend.

 With the Capital One Venture card, you earn 2 Venture miles per $1 on all purchases.
 Then, you can redeem miles to offset your travel purchases.
 Your miles are worth 1 cent each and you don’t have to worry about blackout dates and you’ll earn miles and points for your trip.

 The Chase Sapphire Preferred is a great option for folks looking to get the most award travel for their spending.
 Because you can transfer the flexible points you earn to airline and hotel partners for luxury travel, like Business Class award flights to Europe or amazing hotel stays!